 Personal Representatives in Testate Estates

-Why wouldn't the person named as personal representative in the last will and testament legally be allowed to serve?
-This can happen if he doesn't meet all the criteria under the state's law.
-He might have been convicted of a crime, or he's suffered some mental decline that would prevent him from meeting his duties.
-Maybe he's not yet legally of age.
+The person named as personal representative in the will wouldn't be legally permitted to serve if they don't meet all the criteria for a personal executor under that state's law.
+They might have been convicted of a crime, or they might have suffered some mental decline that would prevent them from meeting their duties.
+Maybe they're not yet legally of age.
 All these circumstances would prohibit them from serving.

-Minors and convicted felons typically can't serve as personal representatives, nor can banks or trust companies that don't have fiduciary powers in the state where probate is taking place.
-Some states have more specific rules.
-For example, a person can't serve as a personal representative in Florida unless he is related to the decedent by blood or marriage, or, if he's not, he is a Florida resident.
+And some states have more specific rules.
+For example, a person can't serve as a personal representative in Florida unless they're related to the decedent by blood or marriage, or, if not, they're a Florida resident.

 When Beneficiaries Object to a Personal Representative

 These rules and laws can vary from state to state.
 What holds true in Florida might not be the case in New Hampshire.
-If you're planning your will and you're unsure about the person you want to name, check with a local attorney.
+Check with a local attorney if you're planning your will and you're unsure about the person you want to name as personal representative.

 Personal Representatives in Intestate Estates

-An intestate estate is one for which the decedent didn't have a last will and testament, the intestacy laws of the state where he lived at the time of death take over in this case and determine who can serve as personal representative.
-The court and state law will determine who has priority, and the position is often called the "administrator" of the estate.
+An intestate estate is one for which the decedent didn't leave a last will and testament.
+The intestacy laws of the state where they lived at the time of death take over in this case and determine who can serve as personal representative.
+The court and state law will determine who has priority, and the position is often called the "administrator" of the estate in this case.

 The surviving spouse typically has first priority, but a surviving child or children can be appointed if the spouse is unwilling or unable to take on the responsibility.
-The judge will work down a list of kin until someone appropriate can be appointed, maybe a surviving parent, sibling, niece or nephew, or someone steps forward to request the job.
+The judge will work down a list of kin until someone appropriate can be appointed, maybe a surviving parent, sibling, niece or nephew, or someone who steps forward to request the job.

-Typically, if the decedent's heirs-at-law -- those entitled to inherit from him without a will -- can agree on who should serve, the probate judge will simply appoint that person.
-But if the heirs-at-law don't agree, the probate judge will make the decision based on state rules and statutes if the heirs-at-law don't agree or if the heirs-at-law all waive their rights to serve.
+Typically, if the decedent's heirs-at-law—those who are entitled to inherit without a will—can agree on who should serve, the probate judge will appoint that person.
+But the probate judge will make the decision based on state rules and statutes if the heirs-at-law don't agree or if the heirs-at-law all waive their rights to serve.